Rhodes-CS-comp486/picobytes-execute-test/README.md

     f. autoscale configures the horizontal autoscaling of worker pods, min and max can be changed here along with targeted utilization of resources

-## start the kubernetes cluster -- if not already started by 'construct.py'
+## Start the kubernetes cluster -- if not already started by 'construct.py'

 1. run on command line: 'kubectl apply -f ./kubernetes-setup'
     a. run 'kubectl get pods' to confirm containers are running